saturnlighting/literature-review/README.md

 4.- Is the association between active travel and darkness the same between different groups?

+5.- What type of street lighting is the most suitable for active travel to increase and be safer?

-This review focuses on road lighting and does not include studies on safety lighting equipment for pedestrians or cyclists, such as reflective clothing or bicycle-mounted lights.
-Outside the scope of the review are also technical engineering or smart cities papers on the most suitable type of road lighting for active travel.
+This review focuses on road and/or ambient lighting and does not include studies on safety lighting equipment for pedestrians or cyclists, such as reflective clothing or bicycle-mounted lights.

 <!-- E.g. road lighting? -->